 Stain the wood with the coffee-darken stain using a rag or a paintbrush.
 Apply the first coat slightly to avoid spills, and cover the entire area with the stain.

-Allow the wood to set for approximately 15 minutes before you can apply the second coat of the same stain when necessary.
+Allow the wood to sit with the first coat for about 15 minutes, and if necessary, apply a second coat of the same stain for a deeper hue.

 Using Tea and Vinegar to Intensify Wood Stain